 The winner receives $50,000 and participants are eligible for a variety of track prizes.
-The 2013 winner is Refresh Innovations, creator of the Contact Lens Refresh Card.
+The 2013 winner was Refresh Innovations, creator of the Contact Lens Refresh Card.

 The Energy Initiative sponsors the Clean Energy Track for energy-related start-ups.
 Refrackt, who pitched a new solution to water safety issues posed by hydraulic fracturing, won the $10,000 track prize for 2013.
 Refrackt also was among the finalists of the separate $100,000 ACC Clean Energy Challenge.